dolezel/dolezel/README.md

 ### Hi there 👋

-I'm currently working as a Senior Software Engineer at Microsoft in a team taking care of keeping memory consumption of Teams in limits.
+I'm currently working as Senior Software Engineer at Microsoft in a team taking care of keeping memory consumption of Teams in limits.

 But besides that I also maintain(ed) or contribute(d) to some opensource repos: